 - Any amendment or modification to these By-Laws shall require the approval of two-thirds of the voting membership present at a meeting called for such a purpose after 30 days written notice.
 Twenty percent (20%) of the number of active members shall constitute a quorum for Amendment or modification purposes.
 EXCEPTIONS - The Board of Officers may make decisions as to aircraft acquisition and disposition, set hourly flying rates, the initial membership fee and High Performance/Complex or other designated aircraft fee, and set annual dues.
 A simple majority of the members present at any meeting called for such purpose may modify the Club Operational Rules or Appendix A.

-BLUE HORIZONS FLYING CLUB, INC. Adopted by unanimous vote of a membership quorum and entered on the official records of the Club this 27th day of August, 2016, in Perrysburg, Ohio.
+BLUE HORIZONS FLYING CLUB, INC. Adopted by unanimous vote of a membership quorum and entered on the official records of the Club this 7th day of June, 2021, in Millbury, Ohio.

 PART B Operational Rules